lupyuen/lupyuen.github.io/src/pinecone.md

         `customer_app.zip/sdk_app_helloworld/build_out/sdk_app_helloworld.bin`

-        This is the "Hello World" sample firmware that we'll be flashing
+        This is the ["Hello World"](https://github.com/pine64/bl_iot_sdk/blob/master/customer_app/sdk_app_helloworld) sample firmware that we'll be flashing.

+        The three files selected should NOT have any spaces in their pathnames.

         [See the screenshot above](https://lupyuen.github.io/images/pinecone-flash.png)